CloudSlang/docs/docs/tutorial/03_lesson.md

     - print_start:
         do:
           base.print:
-            - text: "'Starting new hire process'"
+            - text: 'Starting new hire process'
 ```